The studio where Elvis Presley recorded his first record

 Two years later, he founded the record label Sun Studio, which was headquartered in the same building.

-"Jackie Brenston and his Delta Cats" recorded their song "Rocket 88" here in March of 1951.
+"Jackie Brenston and his Delta Cats" recorded their song "Rocket 88" here in March 1951.
 Music historians consider it to be one of the most influential records in the development of rock and roll—a genre that dominated jukeboxes throughout the mid-to-late 1950s.

 Some even regard "Rocket 88" as the first rock and roll record ever made.